 BENEFITS OF A LARGE CAGE:

-Exercise: Even if floor time is provided everyday and may seem like enough play/exercise, guinea pigs can be very active at late night and early morning hours so having a large cage will allow your pigs to run and play as they please.
+Exercise: Even if floor time is provided everyday and may seem like enough play/exercise, guinea pigs can be very active late at night and early morning hours so having a large cage will allow your pigs to run and play as they please.
 Exercise for guinea pigs is very important, as an overweight guinea pig can lead to health problems including heart disease, bladder infections, respiratory problems and more.

 Comfort: Even though piggies can become very trusting of their owners, they are still prey animals and like places to hide when they want to relax.
-Fleece tunnels, hideys, and sacks are great toys for guinea pigs as they provide both stimulation and comfort.
+Fleece tunnels, hideys, and sacks are great toys for guinea pigs as they provide both enrichment and comfort.
 Guinea pigs should always have a hidey to retreat to in case they feel threatened or scared in anyway, and love to relax in hideys as they will naturally burrow.

 Socialisation: Guinea pigs are very social animals and therefore need a lot of room to socialize and play.
 Guinea pigs also need space when they don’t want to be social anymore, and a large cage will help provide space for sleepy guinea pigs.

-Happier Guinea Pigs: With enough space, socialisation and stimulation, your guinea pig will be very happy and more trusting of you.
+Happier Guinea Pigs: With enough space, socialisation and enrichment, your guinea pig will be very happy and more trusting of you.
 Guinea pigs are intelligent and loving animals and having a happy guinea pig will be much more of a rewarding experience for everyone.
 When comfortable and happy, guinea pigs are very trusting animals and love to cuddle up to humans.
 They’re also smart and can learn lots of tricks, just like dogs!
 Be sure to be patient with your guinea pig, they will learn to trust and love you if you show them you’re willing to love and care for them first.